Juneau-Douglas History Research

 This page is provided to support those interested in digging deeping into the history of Juneau and Douglas.
 Please note that while all of these links have been vetted by either City Museum staff or credible Juneau-Douglas history researchers, most of the sites are not sponsored by the Museum or the City and Borough of Juneau.

 - Juneau-Douglas City Museum Research Request Form.
-This document includes details of how the public can request an appointment with or get research assistance from the Curator.
-The form can be printed out to complete, or filled in on-line.
-Completed requests should be emailed to the Curator of Collections & Exhibits or delivered to the address listed on the form.
+This fillable document includes details about how the public can request an appointment or get research assistance from the Curator of Collections & Exhibits.
+Click the link above to complete the form and then save it to your desktop.
+You can also print out the form and write in your responses.
+Completed requests should be emailed to the Curator of Collections & Exhibits at [email protected] or delivered to the address listed on the form.

 - Researchers for Hire is a list with contact information provided by the Alaska Historical Collections of the Alaska State Library.